danama/Subversion-Integration-for-Mattermost/README.md

 Thanks @Elpatron68 for your very good job !

-Base installation information can be found on the original repository and adapted for linuxÒ
+Base installation information can be found on the original repository and adapted for linux

 The python part is untouched !